 - Autoplay not working: Browsers block autoplaying videos that have sound.
 Add

 - Video looks stretched or squished: The embed element aspect ratio does not match the video.
 Resize the element to a 16:9 ratio (for example, 730px wide by 411px tall).
+For Shorts, use a 9:16 ratio instead.

 - HTTPS mixed content error: Make sure your embed URL starts with